GlitchLinux/subnet-calculator.py/README.md

 1. Ensure you have Python 3.x installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

-2. Clone the repository or download the script file:
+2. Download and run the script:

    ```bash
    git clone https://github.com/GlitchLinux/subnet-calculator.py.git